 A typical example of such a router is a CDC Ethernet modem.
 It can get a public address from the ISP and give a private address to your Keenetic.
 Port forwarding setup depends on the modem.
 There are some that forward all ports without any extra setup.
 Others have this setting in their own web interface.
 And there are some where it is not available at all.

-Another example of such a router is an optical GPON terminal installed at the apartment.
+Another example of such a router is an optical GPON terminal installed at the flat.
 In such devices, the forwarding is configured in their web interface.

 If the forwarding is set up correctly, you can try to establish a VPN connection with the external public IP address of such a router.
 It will forward it to the Keenetic's private address.